MicrosoftDocs/windows-dev-docs/terminal/customize-settings/actions.md

 { "command": { "action": "addMark", "color": "#ff00ff" } }
 ```

+> [!IMPORTANT]
+> This action became stable in v1.21.
+Before that version, it was only available in [Windows Terminal Preview](https://aka.ms/terminal-preview)

-### Experimental scroll to mark
+### Scroll to mark

 Scrolls to the scroll mark in the given direction.
-This is an experimental feature, and its continued existence is not guaranteed.
+For more info, see [Scroll marks](../customize-settings/profile-advanced.md#scroll-marks-preview) and [Shell Integration](../tutorials/shell-integration.md).

 **Command name:** `scrollToMark`